clawpack/doc/gallery/notebooks.rst

 * `topotools_examples <_static/apps/notebooks/geoclaw/topotools_examples.html>`_
   illustrates some of the tools from :ref:`topotools_module`.

 * `dtopotools_examples <_static/apps/notebooks/geoclaw/dtopotools_examples.html>`_
   illustrates some of the tools from :ref:`dtopotools_module`.

 * `Okada <_static/apps/notebooks/geoclaw/Okada.html>`_
   illustrates use of the Okada model for generating sea floor deformation.

 * `CSZ_example <_static/apps/notebooks/geoclaw/dtopo_triangular/CSZ_example.html>`_
-  illustrates use of the Okada model on triangles rather than rectangles, creating a dtopo file for a CSZ realization.
+  illustrates use of the Okada model on triangles rather than rectangles, creating a dtopo file for a "random" Cascadia Subduction Zone event.

 * `MarchingFront <_static/apps/notebooks/geoclaw/MarchingFront.html>`_
   illustrates a marching front algorithm that can be used to identify land behind dikes, and also useful for creating Ruled Rectangles for use as flagregions, or to select fgmax points below some fixed elevation.

 * `ForceDry <_static/apps/notebooks/geoclaw/ForceDry.html>`_
   illustrates how to force some regions to be initialized as dry land even if they are below sea level (but protected by dikes).

 * `MakeFlagregionsCoast <_static/apps/notebooks/geoclaw/MakeFlagregionsCoast.html>`_
   illustrating making a ruled rectangle for use as a flagregion using the marching front algorithm.